layoaster/dev-notes/Python Coding Standars.md

 ### Strings

 When string interpolation is needed use the `format` method or the Python `f-string` for formatting strings, even when the parameters are all strings.
+To simply join `n` strings prefer join

 ```python
 # Yes: